Sitecore-Community/docs/xDB/reports/how-to-refresh-reports/index.md

 So, below are some steps that developer should do on its dev. environment in order to get wanted behavior.

 - - -
-__Note: please take into account that some of suchg steps are not good to do on production__
+__Note: please take into account that some of such steps are not good to do on production__
 - - -

 <p><span class="glyphicon glyphicon-tag"></span> Sitecore 7.5</p>